Multilingual LLMs Inherently Reward In-Language Time-Sensitive Semantic Alignment for Low-Resource Languages: Introduction

 \section{Introduction}

-In the evolving landscape of Large Language Models (\llms), temporal reasoning requires models to comprehend and interpret the significant subtleties inherent in time-time, time-event and event-event correlations \cite{chen2021datasetansweringtimesensitivequestions}.
+In the evolving landscape of Large Language Models (\llms), temporal reasoning requires models to comprehend and interpret the significant subtleties inherent in time–time, time–event and event–event correlations \cite{chen2021datasetansweringtimesensitivequestions,dhingra-etal-2022-time}.
 Temporality is a crucial dimension of information that evolves through creation, maintenance, and obsolescence.
 Enhancing LLMs with this faculty augments their analytical capabilities, paving the way for addressing intricate challenges prevalent in domains sensitive to temporal dynamics, such as finance, healthcare, legal studies, and archaeology.
 Furthermore, addressing low-resource languages in LLMs is crucial for computational linguistics, given their paucity of data and digital infrastructure \cite{cahyawijaya2023nusacrowdopensourceinitiative,asai2023buffetbenchmarkinglargelanguage,adilazuarda2024lingualchemyfusingtypologicalgeographical}.
 Enhancing LLMs for these languages improves not just genuine linguistic inclusivity but also their application and acceptance across diverse cultural landscapes.
 The discourse on enhancing temporal reasoning in LLMs has, until now, been predominantly focused on English.
 Our work seeks to alleviate this disparity by propelling temporal reasoning in low-resource languages.